run2bizdocs/documentation/en-us/docs/builder/developing-applications/form.md

 Before getting started
 ----------------------

-Must have the Neuro Application created.
+Must have the Builder Application created.

 Procedure
 ---------

-1. Access the functionality through navigation in the menu Neuro \> Management \> Form;
+1. Access the functionality through navigation in the menu Builder \> Management \> Form;

 2. Click on "New";